Disability Pride Month 2025

 All UCSF students, staff, and faculty and invited to register.
 This virtual workshop is facilitated by Alex Locust, a Black biracial, queer, disability justice educator and “Glamputee” who celebrates the harmony of his identities to help create the world we all want to see.

-Two staff members from UCSF HR/Talent Acquisition Nikki Le and Anna Hom standing in a UCSF building in conversation.
+HR/Talent Acquisition staff members Nikki Le and Anna Hom standing in a UCSF building engaged in conversation.

 UCSF Disability Virtual Open House